INN/news-match-donation-shortcode/readme.txt

 == Description ==

-The News Match Donation Shortcode plugin creates a donation form compatible with the [News Revenue Hub](https://fundjournalism.org/) donation system.
+The News Match Donation Shortcode plugin creates a donation form compatible with the [News Revenue Hub](https://fundjournalism.org/) and [News Match](https://newsmatch.org) donation systems.
 The plugin allows you to configure donation levels to match your organization's existing membership program, and it implements a shortcode that creates a donation form with either buttons or drop-down styled membership level selections.
 The shortcode can be used multiple times on a single page.

 The plugin was developed thanks to an investment from Knight Foundation as part of the national [News Match](https://www.newsmatch.org/) campaign.